2024 SL SUG meetings week #43 summary

-The following notes were taken from the Tuesday, September 24th, 2024 Simulator User Group (SUG) meeting.
-They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log.
-Pantera’s video is embedded at the end – my thanks to her for providing it.
+The following notes were taken from the Tuesday, October 22nd, 2024 Simulator User Group (SUG) meeting.
+They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log and Pantera’s video of the meeting, which is embedded at the end – my thanks to her for providing it.

 Meeting Overview